 When able, provide the exact URLs of pages where you are experiencing the problem or where new functionality should be placed.

-If possible include a list of steps that you were taking when you experienced the issue and what the expected results should have been.
+If possible, include a list of steps you took when you experienced the issue and the expected results.
 Providing these details will help technical support pinpoint the location of the bug, what is causing the problem, and what they need to do to fix it.

 LOFT wants to be the best in solving all your ticket requests.
 We are dedicated to delivering you the peace of mind that you deserve.
 Using these helpful tips when submitting your support tickets will help us do just that.
 We are on YOUR team!
 So let’s keep our communication proactive and positive!